En Esch: History

-En Esch, born near Frankfurt, is an orchestra percussionist, drummer, programmer, producer, guitarist and singer.
+En Esch, born near Frankfurt, is an orchestra percussionist, drummer, programmer, producer, sound mixer, guitarist and singer.
 He was a member of the German industrial rock group, KMFDM, from 1985 to 1999, during which time he contributed to ten studio albums and more than a dozen singles as musician, composer and producer.

 Sascha Konietzko claims to have given Esch his nickname because the latter felt that his real name was inappropriate for the stage.
 It is derived from the German pronunciation of his initials (N. Sch.).
 Esch lived in Germany until 1992, when he moved to Chicago to join Konietzko, who had moved there a year earlier.